zextras/tech-doc/source/carbonio-ce/installation.rst

    So make sure that the DNS is correctly configured for both **A** and **MX** records.

+   You can use any DNS resolution server, including `dnsmasq`, `systemd-resolved`, and `bind`.

    .. dropdown:: Example: Set up of dnsmasq

       As an example, we provide here directions to install and configure **dnsmasq**.
-This task is **optional** and suitable for demo or testing purposes only.

-      In case you can not rely on an existent DNS server for DNS resolution, or if you want to set up a local |product|
+This task is **optional** and can be used In cases you can not rely on an existent DNS server for DNS resolution, or if you want to set up a local |product|
-      installation for testing or demo purposes, you can install **dnsmasq**.
+      installation for testing or demo purposes.

+      .. warning:: On Ubuntu **20.04**, installing and running dnsmasq may raise a port conflict over port **53 UDP** with the default `systemd-resolved` service, so make sure to disable the latter before continuing with the next steps.

       .. code:: bash